 Gain a solid foundation in the principles of finance, becoming well informed of topics critical to financial planning, implementation, measurement, and investment.

 Through the master's degree in the field of finance you:

 - Gain an understanding of core elements of organizational finance decisions, including accounting and financial statement analysis, principles of finance, investments, corporate finance, and business evaluations.

 - Build advanced knowledge of economic theory, corporate finance, mergers and acquisitions, international markets, and risk management.

 - Develop quantitative and problem-solving skills in resolving complex financial decisions through a local, regional, and global lens.

 The degree includes 12 courses, with at least four taken on campus.
 Weekend on-campus options are available.

 - Get started.
 You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, January, spring, or summer.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
 You are required to take four courses on campus.
 Weekend on-campus options available.